gualtierotesta/blog/docs/books/learning-devops.md

 The devops concepts, tools and methodologies are well explained and introduced smoothly and logically.
 The author describes, with practical examples and clear explanations, all the topics related to the devops world:

 * Git ops
-* Infrastructore as a code
+* Infrastructure as a code
 * Pipelines
-* Continuos integration
+* Continuous integration
-* Continuos delivery
+* Continuous delivery
 * Testing and quality checks
 * Security
 * Containers